Raj Shrivastava, MD Email Raj Shrivastava

 Outstanding Achievement in Neurosurgical Research - History

-Our Research Group is an NIH funded program developing newer techniques to accurately map tumors and anatomy using ultra-high field 7T MRI.
-This will allow for more precise and targeted surgical resections-ultimately for better patient outcome
+The BioMedical Engineering and Imaging Institute (BMEII) research group has an NIH funded program that develops newer techniques to accurately map tumors and anatomy using ultra-high field 7T MRI.
+This will allow for more precise and targeted surgical resections-ultimately for better patient outcomes.

 Endoscopic Skull Base Surgery

-Our group focuses on the clinical implementation of stereotactic and 3D navigation for minimally invasive skull base and pituitary tumor surgery.
-We are researching unique visual-evoked-potential (VEP) neuro-physiological monitoring to monitor visual pathways during neurosurgical tumor surgery to provide for improved clinical outcome.
+The Endoscopic Skull Base Surgery research group focuses on the clinical implementation of stereotactic and 3D navigation for minimally invasive skull base and pituitary tumor surgery.
+The team researches unique visual-evoked-potential (VEP) neuro-physiological monitoring to monitor visual pathways during neurosurgical tumor surgery to provide for improved clinical outcome.

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.